The Evolution – Health Connection

-Our Evolution — Our Health was developed in partnership with the University of Michigan, the Miami Science Museum, the National Evolutionary Synthesis Center, and a broad group of Science and Museum Advisors.
-Funding for the development of Our Evolution — Our Health is provided by the National Institutes of Health.
+The Evolution – Health Connection was developed by NYSCI in partnership with the Center for Human Growth and Development and the Natural History Museum, University of Michigan, the Miami Science Museum, and a broad group of science and museum advisors.
+Funding for the development of The Evolution — Health Connection is provided by the National Institutes of Health.